rlivingsus/misc/standaloneBooks.md

 - Carpenter, Thomas K.: Saturn's Monsters
 - Carroll, Raymonde: Cultural Misunderstandings
 - Carse, James: Finite and Infinite Games
+- Cassidy, Lisa: A Tale of Stars and Shadow
 - Celt, Adrienne: End of the World House
 - Chabon, Michael: The Yiddish Policeman's Union
-- Chambers, Becky: The Long Way to a Small, Angry Planet
+- Chambers, Becky: The Long Way to a Small, Angry Planet; A Psalm for the Wild-Built
 - Chen, Andrew: The Cold Start Problem
 - Chen, Mike: Light Years from Home
 - Chen, Yu: The Way Spring Arrives and Other Stories
 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Arrival Stories of your Life and Others (kindle), Exhalation (kindle), The Lifecycle of Software Objects
 - Clark, Christopher: The Sleepwalkers (kindle)
+- Clark, P. Djeli: DEAD DJINN UNIVERSE: 1)A Master of Djinn
 - Clark, Richard & Robert K. Knake: The Fifth Domain
 - Clarke, Susanna: Jonathan Strange and Mr. Norrell; Piranesi
 - Clearfield, Chris: Meltdown
 - Cline, Peter: Threshold; The Broken Room
 - Cogman, Genevieve: The Untold Story
 - Cohen, Steve: Win the Crowd
 - Connolly, John: The Gate...
+- Cordova, Zoraida: The Inheritance of Orquidea Divina
 - Coremen, Thomas: Algorithms Unlocked
 - Corey, James: The Expanse
 - Costello, Barry: Fortune favors Boldness